instancio/instancio/website/docs/user-guide.md

 assertThat(animal).isExactlyInstanceOf(Cat.class);
 ```

+!!! info "Scanning the Classpath"
     Using `TypeResolver` it is also possible to resolve implementation classes
-via classpath scanning, for example, using third-party libraries.
+    via classpath scanning, for example, using a third-party library.
+    For a sample implementation, see [`type-resolver-sample`](https://github.com/instancio/instancio-samples).

 ## `TypeInstantiator`